-If you want your wedding to be stylish, modern and sleek, a marble wedding theme is pretty much a no-brainer - and the first glimpse your guests will get of your theme is always the wedding invitation.
+If you want your wedding stationery to be stylish, modern and sleek, a marble wedding theme is pretty much a no-brainer - and the first glimpse your guests will get of your theme are the wedding invites.

 Marble wedding invitations come in a variety of styles and with so many patterns and colours available, it’s almost impossible to make a decision.
 To help make your life easier, we’ve gathered some of our favourite marble wedding invitations, along with a step by step tutorial for couples who want to make their own marble themed invites.